Quincy-Fer/Bliss---Restaurant/README.md

 ### Restaurant Website

-Created my first website using html javascript css and bootstrap!
+Created the website using html javascript css and bootstrap!
 It's a website for a restaurant which is fully responsive for mobile and tablets as well.

 ### Run the website yourself